vijaykumarbakeeru5/kubernetes_manifest_yml_files/HELM/helm_graffaana_promrthies_installaind.md

 ```bash
 kubectl get svc
 ```
-# By default prometheus and grafana services are available within the cluster as ClusterIP, to access them outside lets change it to NodePort / LoadBalancer.
+<h6># By default prometheus and grafana services are available within the cluster as ClusterIP, to access them outside lets change it to NodePort / LoadBalancer.</h6>

 # Edit Prometheus Service & change service type to LoadBalancer then save and close that file
 ```bash